zhengyili-ops/comp0034-tutorials/README.md

 - `data`: the database and data files that you will need for the apps
 - `flask-paralympics`: use this for the Flask activities in weeks 6-10

-## List of activity instructions
+## Weekly activities

-Please refer to the weekly folders.
+Please refer to the weekly folders in `activities`.

 - Week 1 Basic Dash app with HTML layout and Bootstrap CSS
 - Week 2 Adding charts to a Dash app with Plotly Express and Plotly Go